dsmrreader/dsmr-reader/docs/how-to/installation/remote-datalogger.rst

 These settings are **optional** but can be tweaked when required:

-- ``DATALOGGER_TIMEOUT``: The timeout in seconds that applies to reading the serial port and/or writing to the DSMR-reader API.
+- ``REMOTE_DATALOGGER_TIMEOUT``: The timeout in seconds that applies to reading the serial port and/or writing to the DSMR-reader API.
 Omit to use the default value.

-- ``DATALOGGER_SLEEP``: The time in seconds that the datalogger will pause after each telegram written to the DSMR-reader API.
+- ``REMOTE_DATALOGGER_SLEEP``: The time in seconds that the datalogger will pause after each telegram written to the DSMR-reader API.
 Omit to use the default value.

-- ``DATALOGGER_DEBUG_LOGGING``: Set to ``true`` or ``1`` to enable verbose debug logging.
+- ``REMOTE_DATALOGGER_DEBUG_LOGGING``: Set to ``true`` or ``1`` to enable verbose debug logging.
 Omit to disable.
 Warning: Enabling this logging for a long period of time on a Raspberry Pi may cause accelerated wearing of your SD card!

 Supervisor
 ^^^^^^^^^^